9 Flight tracking technologies

 9.1 Radar tracks

-The concept of primary surveillance radars (PSR) is fairly simple: it is a rotating radio transponder with an omnidirectional antenna.
+The concept of Primary Surveillance Radar (PSR) is fairly simple: it is a rotating radio transponder with an omnidirectional antenna.
 Commonly, the radar transmits a one-microsecond pulse for every one millisecond and listens to the reflections from the aircraft.
 The position of the aircraft is measured by the distance and angle to the radar.
 The distance is known as the slant distance, which is the line-of-sight distance between an aircraft and the radar.
 It can be calculated by measuring the time difference between the original signal and the reflection received, since the speed of the radio wave (speed of light) is known.
 The azimuth angle of the aircraft is determined by the rotation angle of the radar.

 The slant distance of an aircraft does not always correspond to the horizontal distance to the radar.
 Since the civil radar usually does not provide elevation information on the target, it is not possible to accurately convert the slant distance to the horizontal distance.
 Historically, it is sufficient to use primary radar for separating aircraft without considering these altitude differences.
 However, other systems have been put in place to provide air traffic controllers more accurate altitudes of the aircraft.